 The Company’s finite-lived intangible assets consist of license rights and patents.
 The Company amortizes its patents over the life of each patent and license rights over the remaining life of the patents that it has rights for.
-During the years ended September 30, 2018, and 2017, the Company recognized $1,114,349, and $1,120,617, in amortization expense on the patents and license rights, respectively.
+During the three months and six months ended March 31, 2019, the Company recognized $161,440 and $326,467 respectively in amortization expense on the patents and license rights.

 Research and Development

 Research and development expenses are expensed in the consolidated statements of operations as incurred in accordance with FASB ASC 730, Research and Development.
 Research and development expenses include salaries, related employee expenses, clinical trial expenses, research expenses, manufacturing expenses, consulting fees, and laboratory costs.
-The Company incurred net research and development expenses of $4,319,165, and $17,406,869, during the years ended September 30, 2018, and 2017, respectively.
+The Company incurred net research and development expenses of $152,538, and $4,189,677, during the six months ended March 31, 2019, and 2018, respectively.